Defining Material Types

 Bio-based Materials / Biochemical Processing

 Breaking down material via bacteria in the absence of oxygen.
 This process generates biogas and nutrient-rich matter.
 Codigestion refers to the simultaneous anaerobic digestion of food loss and waste and other organic material in one digester.
-This destination includes fermentation (converting carbohydrates—such as glucose, fructose, and sucrose—via microbes into alcohols in the absence of oxygen to create products such as biofuels)
+This destination includes fermentation (converting carbohydrates—such as glucose, fructose, and sucrose—via microbes into alcohols in the absence of oxygen to create new products)

 Breaking down material via bacteria in oxygen-rich environments.
 Composting refers to the production of organic material (via aerobic processes) that can be used as a soil amendment